-Has a degree in graphic and web design (not just one), and a couple years experience as a full-time designer and web developer.
-His special fields of interest are the user interface and user experience design.
-When he's not busy designing websites, he's developing them.
+Has a degree in graphic and web design (not just one), and a 10+ years of experience as a full-time designer and web developer.
+His special fields of interest are the feature research, user experience and maintaining relationships with clients.
 He loves nature and animals ... all kinds of animals (and that's a lot of animals).

 Krešimir Žigić is associate professor of economics at CERGE-EI, a Prague-based graduate economics programme.

 Our nonprofit parent organisation Sourcefabric z.ú. was founded in 2010 to support independent journalism worldwide through open-source digital media solutions.

 In 2015, Sourcefabric Ventures s.r.o (registered in the Czech Republic) was set up as a commercial subsidiary of Sourcefabric z.ú..